Site icon The Vault at Music & Arts

 Coming from a classical background, Helen Sung’s experience as a jazz artist has drawn her to one conclusion: “I think in the end, music is all the same,” she states, “in the respect that it’s about sound; it’s about personal voice.”

-Classical music, Sung continues, is all about “recreating the vision of a composer who’s eternal from oneself.”
+Classical music, Sung continues, is all about “recreating the vision of a composer who’s external from oneself.”
 When she entered the Monk Institute, she was shocked at the expectation that she write her own music: “Because I always considered myself a pianist who played the music written by composers like Bach and Mozart and Beethoven.”

 Accordingly, Sung initially found jazz to be a “terrifying” proposition.
 “It’s asking you, through this piece from the Great American Songbook, ‘What do you want to say through it?
 Who are you?’” she says.
 “And that’s a very, very different mindset.”